uysalemre/Fuse-System-Call/README.md

 #                                       System-Programming
-This repository contains Linux OS programming fundamentals.
-Also it contains how to implement System Call  and FUSE on Linux.
+This repository contains System Call and FUSE implementations on Linux.
-  - In System Call fork() and exit() system calls are modified.
+  - In System Call fork() and exit() system calls are modified for managing processes.
   - In FUSE a read-only directory created which tidies HTML files of a website using Libtidy.

 ##                                    System Call Development
    ###            Requirements For System Call Project
        - Install Virtual Box (highly recommended in system call development process because of safety)
        - Download Lubuntu 14.04.5 LTS from http://cdimage.ubuntu.com/lubuntu/releases/14.04.5/release/
        - create your virtual machine and DON'T UPDATE it.